devtron-labs/tutorials/content/docs/deploying-charts.md

 `Environment` |Environment of the app
 `Chart Version` | the version of the chart to be used

-Below these configuration files are present which can be edited by the help of README.md
+Below this, configuration files are present which can be edited by the help of README.md

 ![Deployment Charts](/depchart4readme.JPG "Deployment Charts")